Drinking culture of Korea: Dano

-The fifth day of the fifth month of the lunisolar calendar is the festival Dano.
-This is an important holiday and celebrates the transplanting of rice seedlings and the time of year when yin energy is weakest and yang energy is strongest.
+On the fifth day of the fifth month of the lunisolar calendar, Koreans celebrate the festival of Dano.
+This is an important holiday that honors the transplanting of rice seedlings, and it is the time of year when yin energy is weakest and yang is strongest.

-The custom during 'Dano' was/is to hold a memorial service for their ancestors and toast the day with a drink mixed with sweet flag called Changpoju.
-The properties in the drink were said to dispel evil spirits, providing escape from misfortune and promote health and longevity.
+During Dano, Koreans hold a memorial service for their ancestors and toast the day with a drink whose properties are said to repel evil spirits, providing escape from misfortune and promoting health and longevity.